1998

 [Later note (2021): That essay’s being one of my best pieces of writing is a rather unflattering reflection on my body of work!]

-● 5-24-1998: Some of a person’s best insights come in the course of revising his own opinions.
+● 5-24-1998: Some of your best insights come in the course of revising your own opinions.

 [Later note (2021): Perhaps one reason for this is simply that you remember them better, so they’re at the tip of your mind, as it were, readily available to apply to other areas of your thinking where they may be relevant.]